 \subsection{Geodesic Distance}

 The heat method for geodesic distance computation \cite{Crane2013} has been implemented on many surface representations, including polygonal surfaces, subdivision surfaces \cite{de2016subdivision}, spline surfaces \cite{nguyen2016c1}, tetrahedral meshes \cite{Belyaev2015}, and point clouds \cite{Crane2013}, with each requiring nonnegligible tailoring and implementation effort.
-By introducing our Dirichlet IBC treatment for CPM, we have enabled a single implementation covering all these cases, since closest points can be computed to these and many other surface representations.
+By introducing our Dirichlet IBC treatment for CPM, we enable a single implementation covering all these cases, since closest points can be computed to these and many other manifold representations.

 The heat method approximates the geodesic distance $\phi$ using the following three steps: